Skip to content

 Step 3: Publish State Updates

-Because the Stream Key Expression is message.from, both messages share the same key.
+Since the stream key expression is set to message.from, which extracts the client ID from the message metadata as the stream key, both messages share the same stream key.
 The second message overwrites the first.

 Step 4: Subscribe to the Stream